Take a bunch of the Bay Area's hardest-working broadcast journalists...add the pure joy of music...and there you have it: The Eyewitness Blues Band!

 Born out of a story assignment in 2006, the band has played

 more amazing gigs than anyone has a right to expect.
 Among other appearances, they’ve opened for Bill Clinton and the Doobie Brothers (separate events), helped set a new guitar-playing world record, and entertained inmates inside San Quentin State Prison.

-Guitarist/vocalist MIKE SUGERMAN reports for KPIX-5 and KCBS Radio.
+Guitarist/vocalist MIKE SUGERMAN reported for KPIX-5 and KCBS Radio before his move to Brooklyn.
 His musical career began at age 7 when his mother made him take piano lessons from Aunt Seale.
 He hated the lessons and faked being sick to avoid going.
 He has seen many rock shows over the years, remembering only a few.
 Once, he believes, he lit a match during the playing of "Free Bird" at a Lynyrd Skynyrd concert.
 As a journalist, he once had his eyeglasses broken by Mick Jagger.

 Lead guitarist CHRIS DETRICK is too smart to work in the broadcast news business.
 We call him our "citizen journalist".
 Chris has been playing the guitar since he was in the 6th grade.
 He has a degree in music from UC Berkeley, and was working as an instructor at Bandworks when the rest of the band showed up to learn how to work and play nicely with others.
 Chris has a bunch of musical toys that make the rest of the band jealous, but he's good about sharing.
 He's a terrific musician and teacher.